MikeHopley/ftl-event-safety/index.md

 These events have more stages or nuances.

-In the Smoldering Engi event, taking the Engi is "safe" because you always get the Engi. **Warning:** I don't (yet!) know what happens if you take the Engi when you only have 1 crew.
+In the Smoldering Engi event, taking the Engi is "safe" because they replace any lost crew. **Warning:** I don't (yet!) know what happens if you take the Engi when you only have 1 crew.
 Engi B beware!

 | Text cue | Crew death? | Medical counter | Aide-memoire / notes|
 |----------|:-----------:|:---------------:|---------------------|